Lisbon’s Popular Saints

 Feast Day Celebrations:

-St. John’s Eve (June 23rd) is the highlight, there are bonfires, fireworks, and street parties.
-People take to the streets with plastic hammers, which they gently tap on each other’s heads for good luck.
-The festivities continue into June 24th with more religious ceremonies and communal activities.
+The highlight of St. John’s Eve (June 23rd) is a night filled with bonfires, fireworks, and street parties.
+One quirky tradition is the use of plastic hammers, which people gently tap on each other’s heads for good luck.
+The festivities continue on June 24th with religious services and community celebrations.

 Traditions:

-– Bonfires: Jumping over bonfires is a common practice, believed to bring good fortune and health.
+- Bonfires: Jumping over bonfires is believed to bring good luck and health.

-– Basil Plants: People exchange decorated basil plants as tokens of good luck and friendship.
+- Basil Plants: People exchange decorated basil plants as symbols of good luck.

-– Sky Lanterns: In Porto, people release sky lanterns into the night sky, creating a magical scene.
+- Sky Lanterns: In Porto, people release sky lanterns, creating a magical scene.

 3. St. Peter (São Pedro) – June 29th